Five Fascinating Facts about Othello

 4. Indeed, the relationship between Shakespeare’s play and the source text has been used as an exemplary instance of Shakespeare’s genius.
 Both Jonathan Bate in The Genius of Shakespeare and Stephen Greenblatt in Will in the World have argued that Shakespeare’s genius for character can be observed in what the Bard does with the character of Iago.
 In the source text, the (unnamed) ‘Ensign’ – who hatches a plan to send the Othello character mad with jealousy until his jealousy leads him to kill Desdemona – makes his motive very clear for plotting evil.
 He thinks the Othello character has slept with his wife!
 But in Othello, Shakespeare puts a number of plausible motives into Iago’s mouth, so we cannot be sure whether any of them is actually his true motivation.
 This led Coleridge to describe Iago’s ‘motiveless malignity’.
 What makes Shakespeare’s Iago a far more villainous and unsettling character is precisely that we never discover why he is doing what he’s doing.
 It’s as if the Bard knew that the motives we often demand of the characters – especially the nasty ones – in plays and novels is too simplistic and fails to capture the complexity of human character.

 If you enjoyed these interesting Othello facts, you can continue your Shakespearean odyssey with our curious facts about Macbeth.
+For more fascinating literary trivia, we recommend our book crammed full of 3,000 years of interesting bookish facts, The Secret Library: A Book-Lovers’ Journey Through Curiosities of History, available now from Michael O’Mara Books.

 Image: Portrait of Ira Aldridge playing Othello, by William Mulready, 19th century; Wikimedia Commons.